sebastienferry/mongo-repl/docs/config.md

 ## Configuration source priority

-Some configuration values may be set via different means.
+Some configuration values may be configured from different sources.
 In that case, the following general rule is applied:

 ```
 Cmd > Env > File